alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ---
 # Release Notes
-  ## xx/xx/24 -  Eric Smith -     Version 4.3.4
+  ## 11/24/24 -  Eric Smith -     Version 4.3.4
 **Updates:**
 -   Add option to sort columns as case insensitive (AbC vs ACb) - default false for backwards compatibility
+-   Update component API versions from 60.0 to 62.0

 **Bug Fixes:**
 -   Fixed bug where error would occur when the remove row action was in the first column